varigence/docs/bimlflex/reference-documentation/AppendSchemaDm.md

 # Append Schema

-Should the Schema name be appended to objects in the Data Mart.
+Determines whether the Schema name is appended to Object names in the Data Mart.

 Notes:
 * This setting is part of the `Data Mart` settings category.